Swati-Subhadarshini/Project-2/README.md

 1 Evaluate the performance of the algorithm (MAE - MSE - RMSE) 2 Mean absolute error (MAE) is a measure of errors between paired observations expressing the same phenomenon.
 3 Examples of Y versus X include comparisons of predicted versus observed.
-4 Explained_variance_score: variance of prediction errors and actual values - Best possible score is 1.0, lower values are worse
+4 Explained_variance_score: variance of prediction errors and actual values - Best possible score is 1.0; lower values are less accurate predictors.

 ## Neural Networking